NDK22/mlproject/README.md

-## End to End Machine Learning Project
+## Student Performance Indicato End to End Machine Learning Project

-Student Math Performance Indicator

 This is a web application that predicts a student's math score based on various inputs such as gender, ethnicity, parental education level, lunch type, test preparation course, and scores in reading and writing.
 The application is built using Flask, a lightweight web framework for Python.